hund-studio/server-tools/docs/README.md

 ### Add

-Add command can be used to add an Nginx vhost with some premade templates.
+The `add` command can be used to add an Nginx vhost with some premade templates.
 Valid arguments are:

 | Arg | Description                          | Required | Default   |